RESP to RRSP Transfer: How to Do It

 - You must have enough RRSP contribution space available.

-You can also initiate this transfer if the payment is made in the 35th year after the Plan was entered into, or each individual who was a beneficiary under your Plan has died.
+You can also initiate this transfer if the payment is made in the 35th year after the Plan was entered into, or if each individual who was a beneficiary under your Plan has died.

 Don’t forget that an RESP can remain open for 35 years.
-Even if your child isn’t currently continuing their education, you could keep the account open and see what happens, or even wait to build more contribution room in your RRSP.
-Remember, grants and earnings are tax-sheltered for as long as they’re in your RESP.
+Even if your child does not have current plans to pursue postsecondary education, you could keep the account open and see what happens, or even wait to build more room in your RRSP to contribute.

 RESP withdrawal rules